Causal structure in spin-foams: Causal path integral

-\passage{General boundary formulation}
+\subsection{General boundary formulation}

 The previous and standard formulation is not ideal because it relies upon a slicing of space-time into constant-time leaves, which may already fix too much structure for a general treatment of causality.
-Better suited for our purpose is the general boundary formulation developed by Oeckl in \cite{oeckl2008}.
+Better suited for our purpose is the general boundary formulation developed by Oeckl in \cite{Oeckl:2005bv}.
 Consider a region of space-time $M$ with boundary $\Sigma$.
 A 4-metric $g$ on $M$ induces a 3-metric $h$ on $\Sigma$.
 The crux of a quantum theory of space-time is the computation of the \textit{metric propagator}:

 where the integral is carried over all the 4-metrics $g$ bounded by $h$.
 The standard formulation (equation \eqref{eq:standard_transition}) is recovered when $\Sigma$ is made of two disconnected components (past and future).
+In general, the boundary will have space-like, time-like and possibly null components.
+Here we restrict attention to a finite space-time region with boundary consisting of two space-like components.
+This lense-shaped space-time region is foliated by finite space-like leaves which meet at a fixed $2$-dimensional corner.

-\passage{Regge path integral}
+\subsection{Regge path integral}

 As a way towards the actual computation of the metric propagator, one can discretise the previous formula.
 Consider a 4-simplicial complex $\Delta$.
 Its boundary is a 3-simplicial complex $\Sigma$.
 Working with the Regge action, the metric propagator is a function of the length of the segments of $\Sigma$, and it reads: